NiazAhmed1/Ollama_PDF_RAG/README.md

 Ask Questions: Interact with the PDF content by typing your queries in the chat box.
 The system will retrieve relevant information and provide concise answers.

-Example Usage
+### Example Usage
 Upload a PDF document.
 Select an Ollama model from the dropdown menu.
 Enter a query, such as "What is mentioned in section 3?", and the system will respond with the relevant information from the PDF.

-📦 Project Structure
+## Project Structure
-app.py: The main Streamlit application file that handles file uploading, model selection, querying, and displaying results. requirements.txt: Contains the list of Python libraries needed to run the project. temp/: Temporary directory where uploaded PDF files are stored.
+app.py: The main Streamlit application file that handles file uploading, model selection, querying, and displaying results. requirements.txt: Contains the list of Python libraries needed to run the project.
-🤝 Contributing
-Feel free to open issues or submit pull requests.
-Contributions are always welcome!